Lynchat

 Lynchat (Lainn a' Chait) is a small residential settlement, situated 2 miles northeast of Kingussie in Inverness-shire, Scottish Highlands and is in the Scottish council area of Highland.

-The River Spey which rises in Loch Insh and the Insh Marshes located 1–2 miles south and east of the settlement, passes the villages to the south.
+The River Spey which rises in Loch Insh and the Insh Marshes located 1–2 miles south and east of the settlement, passes to the south.
 The main A9 road passes to the north of Lynchat.